 We’ve itemized the accessories and features for each car seat to compare at a glance.
 Since these are all positive features, the more checkmarks, the better!

 Because of the five-point harness featured by our top booster car seat, the Britax – Pioneer, the weight and height range are increased so that children can use this seat at an earlier age.
-Some children can upgrade directly from an infant car seat without the need of an interim seat.
 (All of the backless models we tested start at 40 pounds, while the Pioneer starts at 25 pounds.)

 Britax - Pioneer